 \subsection{The angular distribution}

-Here we recall some elementary theory of multivariate extremes needed in this paper, and refer the reader to the monograph~\cite{res2008} and surveys~\cite{dav2015,eng2020_review} for further reading.
+Here we recall some elementary theory of multivariate extremes needed in this paper, and refer the reader to the monograph~\cite{res2008} and the surveys of~\cite{dav2015,eng2020_review} for further reading.
 It is a common practice in extremes to first standardize the marginals and then study extremal dependence.
-Thus we assume that a random vector $Y\in \R^d,d\geq 2$, of interest has unit Fr\'echet marginal distributions: $\p(Y_i\leq y)=\exp(-1/y)$ for $y>0$.
-The fundamental regularity assumption on $Y$, called multivariate regular variation, can be stated as the weak convergence of the normalized $Y$ conditional on the norm being large:
+Thus we assume that a random vector $Y\in\R^d,d\ges 2$, of interest has unit Fr\'echet marginal distributions: $\p(Y_i\les y)=\exp(-1/y)$ for $y>0$, $i=1,\ldots,d$.
+The fundamental regularity assumption on $Y$, called multivariate regular variation, can be stated as the weak convergence of the normalized $Y$ conditional on its norm being large:

 where the distribution of $X$ is called angular or spectral.
-This is our main object of interest as it characterizes extremal dependence.
-It must be noted that any norm can be used here, but we choose the Euclidean norm $\norm{\cdot}$ so that the angle $X$ lies in the Euclidean simplex $\Sp^{d-1}=\{x\in \R^d_+:\norm{x}=1\}$ which is convenient when considering angular dissimilarities in Section~\ref{sec:clustering}.
-Due to marginal standardization, the mean of $X$ must point to the centre of the simplex:
+This distribution is our main object of interest as it characterizes extremal dependence.
+It must be noted that any norm can be used here, but we choose the Euclidean norm $\norm{\cdot}$ so that $X$ lies in $\Sp^{d-1}=\{x\in\R^d_+:\norm{x}=1\}$, which is convenient when considering angular dissimilarities in Section~\ref{sec:clustering}.
+Due to marginal standardization, the mean of $X$ must point to the centre of $\Sp^{d-1}$:

-This property has a certain balancing effect which will come in use in the following.
+This property has a certain balancing effect which will come in use later.

 The random vector $Y$ satisfying~\eqref{eq:MRV} and having unit Fr\'echet marginals is in the max-domain of attraction of a max-stable distribution uniquely specified by the angle~$X$.
 It is said that $Y$ admits asymptotic independence (complete dependence) if the limiting max-stable vector has mutually independent (completely dependent) components.
 The distribution of the corresponding angle $X$ is then as follows: \begin{itemize} \item[(i)] \emph{Asymptotic independence}: the distribution of $X$ has mass $1/d$ at every standard basis vector. \item[(ii)] \emph{Asymptotic complete dependence}: deterministic $X=(1,\ldots,1)/\sqrt{d}$. \end{itemize}